lua-anna/georunner/README.md

 <br>Information Disclosure:
 GeoRunner won’t transfer information about you to third parties for the purpose of providing or facilitating third-party advertising to you.
 We won’t sell information about you to a third-party.
 <br>Contact:
-in case of questions please write to datalions@outlook.com
+in case of questions please write to a.gozdzielewska@datalions.eu